 Raised in south-central Pennsylvania, I earned my bachelor’s degree at Messiah University before attending Temple University in Philadelphia, where I completed my MA in public history (2012) and my PhD (2020).
 In 2013, I returned to Messiah University, where I continue to serve in several roles.

-At the college, I wear multiple hats.
-First, I serve as director of the Sider Institute for Anabaptist, Pietist, and Wesleyan Studies.
-In this role, I draw on my training as an American religious and public historian to help the college community (and its founding denomination, the Brethren in Christ Church) understand and interpret its history and theological heritage.
-My role involves supervision of the Brethren in Christ and Messiah College archives and responsibility for planning an annual study conference, lectures, and other activities.
+First, I am as the director of the E. Morris and D. Leone Sider Institute for Anabaptist, Pietist, and Wesleyan Studies.
+In this role, I draw on my training as a historian to help the university community (and its founding denomination, the Brethren in Christ Church) understand and interpret its history and theological heritage.
+My role involves planning an annual study conference and various lectures, administering various research grants and fellowships, and other activities.

 Second, I am assistant professor of American religious history & interdisciplinary studies.
 I teach a variety of courses, including Introduction to Christian Theology, Christianity in North America, Religious Pluralism in America, Brethren in Christ Life + Thought, and the Wesleyan/Holiness Tradition.
 I also teach in our honors program and our first-year general education program, which focuses on helping students become critical thinkers and engaged writers.

 Finally, I am the director of archives, supervising collections related to Messiah University, the Brethren in Christ Church, and the Ernest L. Boyer Center, a Messiah alumnus and one of the most significant leaders in American education in the twentieth century.